lydia274/mh-app/README.md

 - **Self-Care Tips**: Explore a collection of coping mechanisms and self-care activities.
 - **Log History**: View and review your past logs to observe patterns and progress.
 - **Responsive Design**: The app is responsive and adapts to different devices for a seamless user experience.
-- **Dark/Light Mode**: Toggle between dark and light themes based on your preference.

 ## Technologies Used